 What Do Employers Look for in Business School Graduates?

 Business degree holders have versatile and transferable skills employers are looking for.
 However, some skills are easier to recruit than others.
-According to a Financial Times survey of more than 70 leading international companies, soft skills are the most important, as represented by four of the five top-ranked qualities in the survey:
+According to a 2020 McKinsey survey, the number of companies prioritizing soft skills that relate to interpersonal relationships and empathy have doubled.
+These skills include:

 Ability to work with a broad group of people